 Don’t be fooled by the title; a lot of the area covered is in Colorado, including Denver, Boulder and Ft.
 Collins.
 This is a very good plant ID book from by Mary O’Brien and Karen Vail with interesting descriptions.
 In addition, it’s an excellent herbal, giving both medicinal and edible uses.
 Highlighted in yellow are important “cautions”.
 It is presented in a respectful way honoring nature as did the Ute Indians who pioneered the use of these plants.
 For example, did you know that Gambel Oak “…is a good back country first aid plant to know, using the leaves as a poultice or wash for insect bites and wounds, or chewing a piece of the bark for toothaches….”
 Good photos.
 These local gals really know their stuff and we highly recommend their book!

 Enlightening, illuminating and visually extravagant, Maia Toll’s Wild Wisdom series sheds light on the magic and mystery that abounds in the natural world — animal, vegetable and mineral, and features the opulent art of Kate O’Hara.
-We are offering all three of the stunning 750-piece puzzles from O’Hara’s fabulous illustrations!
+We are offering two of the stunning 750-piece puzzles from O’Hara’s fabulous illustrations.

 Scary?
 Maybe.
 Cool?
 Definitely.
 Author Pat Stadille used to be terribly afraid of these eight-legged daddies, until he started learning more about them.
 Now spiders are his best friends!
 As a nature enthusiast, we have a feeling you’re going to feel the same way, once you hear about their silky skills, hunting habits, and generally shy and gentle nature.
 Learn about jumpers, wolf spiders, tarantulas, and, of course, the black widow!